markmo/dltemplate/src/rl/routing_optimization/README.rst

 Be wary - using a bad approximation of a model of the environment will only bring you misery.
 In addition, model-free methods generally require a larger number of training examples.

-Target networks.
+**Target networks**.
 Directly updating your actor and critic neural network weights with the gradients obtained from the TD error signal that was computed from both your replay buffer and the output of the actor and critic networks causes your learning algorithm to diverge (or to not learn at all).
 It was recently discovered that using a set of target networks to